- Hold Space:

 This four-part series of two-hour yin workshops will focus on a different pair of Meridian channels each session:

 To ensure maximum attention, each workshop session is limited to eight students.
-To reserve a spot, you can make an online reservation for specific sessions here, or click here to sign up for the entire series.
+To reserve a spot, you can make an online reservation for each session here.